udippant/base-drafts/draft-ietf-quic-recovery.md

 ### Setting the Loss Detection Timer

-QUIC loss detection uses a single timer for all timer-based loss detection.
+QWIK loss detection uses a single timer for all timer-based loss detection.
 The duration of the timer is based on the timer's mode, which is set in the packet and timer events further below.
 The function SetLossDetectionTimer defined below shows how the single timer is set.